MattWotus/sgt-react/README.md

 ## Features

-- Teachers can view a list of recorded grades.
+- User can view a list of recorded grades.
-- Teachers can view the average grade.
+- User can view the average grade.
-- Teachers can add a grade to the table.
+- User can add a grade.
-- Teachers can update a grade.
+- User can update a grade.
-- Teachers can delete a grade from the table.
+- User can delete a grade.

 ## Preview